 But as with many bodily processes, glucosamine production decreases as we age.
 Studies suggest supplemental glucosamine can reduce stiffness, swelling, pain and degeneration associated with OA, as it is a key component in cartilage and joint health.

 Chondroitin is also a major component of cartilage and joint health.
 It helps by absorbing water and providing resistance to compression.
-Studies suggest it can reduce pain, stiffness and swelling and improve joint function associated with OA.
+Studies show it can reduce pain, stiffness and swelling and improve joint function associated with OA.
 But chondroitin is not absorbed nearly as well as glucosamine and, head to head, glucosamine appears to be more effective.
 Nevertheless, chondroitin can be a good complement to the work your glucosamine is doing.

 Methyl-sulfonyl-methane (MSM) is a biologically useful form of sulfur, the third most abundant mineral in our bodies with widespread applications throughout.
 Sulfur is a critical building block for cartilage, and sulfur from MSM strengthens joint tissues and helps with elasticity.
 Known as “nature’s beauty mineral,” MSM also improves skin health, strengthens hair and nails, and can improve detoxification, accelerate healing and increase energy.